jkook9513/cse15l-lab-reports/labreport1.md

 * The working directory is the `/messages` directory.
 The output is 'en-us.txt' because that is the only file.
 The output is not an error.

 ![Image](cat1.png)
 * The working directory is the `/home` directory.
 There is no output.
 That `cat` command with no arguments will read data from the input and write them to its standard output.
-It is an error because there is no input.
-A file must come after the `cat` command.
+It is not an error.

 ![Image](cat2.png)
 * The working directory is the `/home` directory.
 The output states that `/lecture1` is a directory because a file needs to come after the `cat` command, not a directory.
 The output is not an error.